 Who?
 Identify your target market

-Your target market will be all variety of businesses, big and small and everything in between.
-You can find them on LinkedIn, Google and Yelp, and you should look for companies that hire frequently.
+Your target market will be a variety of businesses, big and small, and everything in between.
+You can find them on LinkedIn, Google, and Yelp, and you should look for companies that hire frequently.

 Where?
 Choose your business premises

 In the early stages, you might want to work from home to keep costs low.
 But as your business grows, you’ll likely need to hire workers for various roles and may need to rent out an office.
-Find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb:

 - Ventilated and spacious, with good natural light